suduval/articles-app/README.md

-# Mobile Application with React Native and Expo
+# News Search Application with React Native and Expo

-This project is a mobile application built using React Native and Expo to meet the requirements for a list and detail view of articles.
-The app interacts with a Laravel backend API to fetch articles and manage favorites.
+This project is a mobile application built using React Native and Expo to meet the requirements for a news search application.
+The app interacts with the News API to fetch and display news articles based on user input.

 ## **Setup and Run Instructions**